 If you think you made a mistake in the numbers simply re-issue the command.
 When you are done press esc and select the appropriate menu entry.
 Below is an example of how it looks under the Grub command line environment:

-Note 5: If your encounter the "disk port disabled" error during installation, try the Force Install menu entry in the Grub Boot Menu.
+Note 5: If your encounter the "We've detected errors on your hard drives [drive number] and the SATA ports have also been disabled" error during installation, try the Force Install menu entry in the Grub Boot Menu.
 If this does not work then you have to fallback to adding SataPortMap to the grub environment.
 Press the letter 'C' at the Grub Boot Menu and then add the following:

 - Code: Select all